 If you answered “yes” to any of these questions, you could qualify for an initial license through the National Association of State Directors of Teacher Education and Certification (NASDTEC) Interstate Agreement.
 Massachusetts participates with every state and the District of Columbia through the NASDTEC Interstate Agreement for almost every license issued by the ESE Office of Educator Licensure.
 An initial license is valid for five (5) years of employment from the date of issuance in the State of Massachusetts.

 Please note that additional requirements may apply to this type of license and could include but may not be limited to:

 - Earning the Sheltered English Immersion Endorsements (SEI) – required for the following Academic PreK-12 licenses:

 - Academic Teacher: early childhood and elementary teachers, teachers of students with moderate disabilities, teachers of severe disabilities, and teachers of the following academic subjects: English, reading or language arts, mathematics, science, civics and government, economics, history, and geography

 - Academic Administrator - principal/assistant principal, or supervisor/director

 Massachusetts does not include the following licenses within the NASDTEC agreement: school psychologist, school nurse, or the speech, language, and hearing disorders teacher specialist.

 - Have you completed all of the requirements in the previous question (#2) but do not hold the SEI endorsement?
-You may qualify for a preliminary license.
-The preliminary license is good for five (5) years of employment.
+You may qualify for a provisional license.
+The provisional license is good for five (5) years of employment.

 Did you get your Bachelor’s and/or Master’s degree from a DESE recognized accredited organization?